Childhood and Education Journey of A'ja Wilson in Timeline

 Dear Black Girls: How to Be True to You

-On May 14, 2024, during a press conference before her WNBA debut, Clark responded to A'ja Wilson's commentary on Clark's rise in popularity, emphasizing opportunities for all players in women's basketball and the importance of parity.
-She also highlighted her role in growing the game and sharing the love to improve the league.
+On May 14, 2024, during a press conference before her WNBA debut, Clark responded to Fox News Digital regarding A'ja Wilson's commentary on her rise in popularity.
+Clark emphasized opportunities for all players and the parity in women's basketball, stating her enjoyment in growing the game and moving it forward.